 National Cut Your Energy Costs Day - There are many websites with quick and easy ways to save energy.
 Not only will you save money but you will also help the environment.

 Aerial Photography Day - The first aerial photograph was taken by Major Jimmie Erickson in 1911 while flying over San Diego, California.
 See Aviation Poems and Quotes.

 Ethan Allen Day - This Revolutionary War hero was born on this day in 1738.

 Thank You Card Day - If you haven't sent your Christmas thank you cards yet, today is the day.
+It would also be a good day to thank people for their hospitality during the holidays.
 See Gratitude Poems and Quotes.

 Jump in a Puddle and Splash Someone Day - Whoever created this day much live somewhere other than Kansas.
 All our puddles are frozen in January!
 See Rain Poems and Quotes.

 Milk in a Bottle Day - On this day in 1878 milk was delivered in bottles for the first time.
 Drink Up!
 See Beverage Scrapbook Ideas.

 Rhubarb Day - Rhubarb pie is great but rhubarb can also be used in muffins and other desserts.
 The first rhubarb was shipped from London, England to the U.S. in 1770 by Benjamin Franklin to a friend back home in the colonies.
 See The Rhubarb Compendium.